 I can’t begin to tell you how many of my friends are exhausted because summer arrives and they immediately throw their bedtime routines out the window.
 For us, that’s not happening.
 I know my kids truly thrive with a structured bedtime routine.
 And we parents thrive with a little downtime at night.

 I never really understood how people let their little ones stay up till midnight during the summer.
 We are sticklers with this one routine and it works for our family.
-Bedtime is usually around 8 p.m. during school days (including homeschool days!) and in the summer at the most we let it stretch to 8:30—9 p.m.
+Bedtime is usually around 8 p.m. during school days for our younger kids and in the summer at the most we let it stretch to 8:30—9 p.m.

 I have had numerous friends ask me how I do it.
 I simply tell them I am in charge, not my kids.
 We set the rules, we set the structure, and if we let them be in charge they would be up all night eating a sugar-infused diet.

 For school-age kids, research has shown that adding as little as 27 minutes of extra sleep per night makes it easier for them to manage their moods and impulses so they can focus better.

 I think this one is something we all need to follow.
 As parents, we need to have our kids reading all summer long.
 So we check out books online together and let them choose books they want to read.

 When I was a school teacher in New York City, I could remember having to re-teach material forgotten over the summer.
 I also noted that kids that read four or more books over the summer months had better test scores when it came to reading comprehension.

 Of course, I also want my kids to enjoy reading and not complain when they do it.
 So I’m always on the hunt to find awesome, fun books that really pique their interest.

 Overall, we are looking forward to our lazy summers, but a little structure doesn’t mean it won’t be a blast.
 I would love to hear from you!
 Are you trying to get them to bed at a normal time or are you throwing the towel in for a couple of months…. let me know!